okx/okexchain-docs/building-modules/ibc-module/ibc-cli.md

  rly tx channel <pathName> -d
 ```

-### With this IBC chain pair (Path), initiate backend process and it will automatically relay the data packet
+### With this IBC chain pair (path), initiate backend process and it will automatically relay the data packet

 This step shows that the private chain and OKTC mainnet already created an IBC cross-chain connection, initiated the backend process and assisted the packet relay.